ButterbaseApp/comrade/README.md

 ## Background

 Comrade provides a simple, elegant interface for OAuth authentication with various providers like GitHub, Google, and more.
-Inspired by Laravel Socialite, it offers a fluent API for handling OAuth flows in Crystal applications.
+Inspired by Laravel Socialite, it offers a fluent API for handling OAuth flows in Crystal applications with enterprise-ready SSO capabilities through WorkOS.

 The library follows a singleton pattern with a centralized Manager for provider configuration and supports both confidential and public client flows, including PKCE for enhanced security.
+It seamlessly integrates with popular OAuth providers while also offering enterprise SSO through SAML and OIDC connections.

 ## Install